QualiSystems/devguide_source/_configmanagement/8.2.0/cf-ansible-examples.md

 {% endhighlight %}

 #### Parameters
-A playbook that prints the parameter defined in the App template (see 2.1) or in API call (se 2.2).
-Such playbooks are useful for debugging the playbook and making sure variable are set with the correct values from the parameter.
+A playbook that prints the parameter defined in an App template or API call (see below).
+Such playbooks are useful for debugging and making sure parameter variables are set with the correct values.

 {% highlight bash %}
 site.yml